Perak War: Battle of Bandar Tua

-After the assassination of British Resident James W. W. Birch, the British attacked Lela Pandak Lam's stronghold in Pasir Salak. on 7 December, 1875, but were stopped at Kampung Biak.
+The British attacked Lela Pandak Lam's stronghold in Pasir Salak on 7 November, 1875, but were stopped at Kampung Biak.
 In Lakaran Melayu by Sir Frank Swettenham, the bravery of two Malay scouts, Nakodah Orlong and Alang, is described.
 Nakodah Orlong was killed in the ambush.
 Alang defended his leader's body throughout the day and eventually brought it back to the base by swimming in the river.
 The attack failed for the British, with many wounded and killed.

 Siege of Pasir Salak

-On the 15th, the British army arrived at Pasir Salak.
+On the 15 November 1875, the British army arrived at Pasir Salak.
 The place was well defended, with a fort that had a six-foot rampart, coupled with a wooden wall on top and with a trench filled with sharpened spikes and traps.
 The warriors had several lantaka with them, alongside some muskets.
 The British attacked relentlessly, but the first attack failed, killing Captain Innes.
 The British were later successful and captured the fort on 12 December.
 Pasir Salak was razed by the soldiers under orders from William Jervois.